Importance of DOT Audits

 To be prepared for any of these audits, it’s essential to maintain accurate and up-to-date records.
 This includes:

-Now, DOT rules can be pretty complicated, and surprise audits can happen at any time.
-That’s why it’s a good idea for carriers to regularly review a DOT compliance checklist.
+DOT rules can be complex, and surprise audits can happen at any time.
+Therefore, it’s a good idea for carriers to regularly review a DOT compliance checklist.
 This helps them find all the necessary paperwork they need to follow DOT rules and make sure they’re not missing anything important.
 It’s like doing a safety check on their paperwork to stay on top of things and avoid any surprises during an audit.

 Discover our CDL & DOT Compliance articles for an exclusive trial at DOTDocs.com.
 Also, claim your FREE micro audit at THE ECLIPSE DOT MICRO AUDIT.
 Ready for smoother operations?